ArkaneMoose/BotBot/README.md

     !createbot &room @BotName CODE
 ***
-List all the bots that are currently running and have been created by this bot.
+List all the bots that are currently running and have been created by @BotBot.

     !list @BotBot
 ***